bpetrikovics/ansible-k3s-cluster/README.md

 Please note it's specific to my environment and my needs, that is:

+* Base OS config already done and SSH public key authentication configured
-* All nodes have a "central" NFS volume mounted, which serves as a cluster shared storage.
+* All nodes run with netboot and NFS root, with a "central" NFS volume mounted as cluster shared storage.
 This share should already be prepared on the NFS server.
 * An additional volume for /var/lib/rancher is mounted over iSCSI as containderd does not like to have its directory on NFS.
-The iSCSI discovery and the device should already be accessible as /dev/sda
+The iSCSI discovery/login should be previously performed and the device already be accessible as /dev/sda
 * Kubeconfig will be downloaded to the ansible client host and copied into ~/.kube/config; it will also be patched to point to the correct, externally visible IP address (instead of 127.0.0.1)